top of page

 • Refuse to let insecurity hold you back.
 Don’t let your feelings of not belonging stop you from pursuing your goals.

-"You wouldn't worry so much about what others think of you
+You wouldn't worry so much about what others think of you

-if you realized how seldom they do."
-Eleanor Roosevelt
+if you realised how seldom they do.

 • Learn to practice self-compassion.

-• Celebrate every little achievement.
+• Celebrate little achievements.

 • Journal your fears.
 They look different on paper.

-• Validate the challenges you have overcome.
+• List the challenges you have overcome.

 • Practice positive self-talk.